LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configuration.md

 #### Creating an Environment Variable

-You can create a new environment variable by pressing the "Set variable"-Button within the side panel of the editor UI.
+You can create a new environment variable by pressing the "Set variable"-button within the side panel of the editor UI.
-The side panel is depicted in the following screenshot:

 <img class="fancyimage" alt="Functions: Environment Variable Sidepannel" src="img/functions/functions_env_sidepannel.png">